0-mostafa-rezaee-0/ANN__Artificial-Neural-Network/notebooks/README.md

 # 2. Notebooks

 ## 2.1.
-ANN_MNIST-data.ipynb

-This is the main notebook for the project, covering the entire machine learning pipeline:
+01_data_preparation.ipynb

+This notebook focuses on the data loading and preparation steps:

 1. **Setup and Import**: Loading necessary libraries and setting up the environment
-2. **Data Loading and Exploration**: Downloading and exploring the MNIST dataset
+2. **Data Loading**: Downloading the MNIST dataset using TensorFlow's datasets module
+3. **Data Exploration**: Exploring the structure of the dataset, shape, and basic statistics
+4. **Data Visualization**: Visualizing sample images from different digit classes
-3. **Data Preprocessing**: Normalizing and reshaping the data for neural network training
+5. **Data Preprocessing**: Normalizing and preparing the data for model training

-4. **Model Building**: Creating the ANN architecture with multiple hidden layers and dropout
+## 2.2.
+02_model_training.ipynb

+This notebook covers the modeling, training, and evaluation pipeline:

+1. **Data Loading**: Loading the preprocessed MNIST data
+2. **Model Architecture**: Creating an Artificial Neural Network with:
+   - Input layer (784 neurons)
+   - Three hidden layers (512, 256, 128 neurons) with ReLU activation
+   - Dropout layers (0.2, 0.3, 0.4) for regularization
+   - Output layer (10 neurons) with softmax activation
+3. **Model Compilation**: Setting up the optimizer, loss function, and evaluation metrics
-5. **Model Training**: Training the model with early stopping and checkpointing
+4. **Model Training**: Training the model with callbacks for early stopping and model checkpointing
-6. **Evaluation**: Assessing model performance using accuracy metrics and confusion matrix
+5. **Model Evaluation**: Evaluating performance on the test set with accuracy, confusion matrix, and classification report
-7. **Visualization**: Generating plots for training history and prediction examples
+6. **Results Visualization**: Plotting training/validation metrics and prediction examples
+7. **Model Saving**: Saving the trained model for future use

-## 2.2. exploratory_analysis.ipynb
+## 2.3. exploratory_analysis.ipynb

 This notebook contains additional exploratory data analysis:
 - Basic environment verification